AltysAlteo/AltybotDoc/README.md

   - Usage: `/recruit [region]`

 - **Recruit Session**
   - Description: Start a recruitment session for a region.
+The "call_wait" paremeter is counted in minutes.
   - Permissions: Recruiter role
   - Usage: `/recruit_session [region] [call_wait]`